 Now imagine that problem, but compounded without direct access to the devices.
 Let’s say your employee uses an iPhone for personal and professional uses.
 Now let’s say they want to upgrade.
 When they take in their phone, the device is wiped, but you have no way to ensure total wiping in compliance with standards and regulations – you just have to trust that Apple Store employee did the right thing and hope for the best.

-While this is negated by making policies which enforce certain behaviors, you can’t control every eventuality.
+While this is negated by making policies that enforce certain behaviors, you can’t control every eventuality.
 Managing the end-of-life for these devices is a problem that can be negated, but many people don’t even bother to consider this as an issue.

 This is a huge problem, but it’s one more of philosophy than anything else.
 Allowing personal devices to be used for business creates a situation where the culture of security may turn lax due to the “good enough” fallacy.
 Have you ever stopped to consider the security of your text messages?
 Do you know whether your calls are secure?
 Do you feel the need to encrypt your music library?